Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Two-qubit Gate scheme Comparison

+We also highlight the challenge of dark and noise counts in the photon-detection-based schemes.
+However, as our calculations in \cref{dark} conclude, for moderately good efficiencies, dark counts are not expected to be a major issue, emphasizing the importance of enhancing overall efficiency.
+As a potential mitigation strategy, we highlight that the current total single-photon detection efficiency of approximately $\sim 1\%$ can be increased, for example, by enhancing the photon collection efficiency through improvements in the Purcell factor and the cavity--waveguide coupling $(\kappa_{\text{in}}/\kappa)$.
+Currently, the primary limitations on detection efficiency arise from the waveguide--cavity coupling $\kappa_{\text{in}}/\kappa \approx 0.12$ and the waveguide--fiber coupling $\approx 0.24$~\cite{ruskuc2025multiplexed, kindem2020control}.
+Enhancing these parameters would increase both the detection efficiency and the entanglement generation rate.
+In addition, to mitigate noise counts,~\cite{ruskuc2025multiplexed} suggests reducing resonant noise counts by using smaller Rabi frequencies, though this may increase pulse errors.
+Another approach is to reduce the concentration of Yb ions in the crystal.

 For a quantitative comparison of the gates, we present the fidelities and associated gate times in \cref{fig:gate time}.
 The symbols in \cref{fig:gate time} indicate that within a specific gate scheme, a shorter gate time is associated with higher fidelity.
-However, achieving both shorter gate time and higher fidelity requires either smaller ion separation for the magnetic dipolar scheme or higher cooperativity for the photon scattering and photon interference-based schemes which pose practical restrictions.
+We point out that for gate time calculations, we focus on the inherent gate time of the schemes.
+Specifically for the non-deterministic gate schemes, we separate the success probabilities from the inherent gate time.
+Hence, we focus on the gate time, which is limited by the photon bandwidth as it reflects the device response required to reach a target fidelity, rather than the average rate at which gates can be executed once the exact protocol is defined and implemented.
+Examining the fidelity equations for each scheme, we find that the most significant technology-related degrees of freedom are the ion separation for the magnetic dipolar-based interaction scheme and the cavity cooperativity for the other schemes.
+Therefore, we analyze gate times and fidelity scalings with respect to technology-related parameters, illustrating how advances in these parameters can improve both fidelities and gate times.
+Achieving both shorter gate time and higher fidelity requires either smaller ion separation for the magnetic dipolar scheme or higher cooperativity for the photon scattering and photon interference-based schemes which pose practical restrictions.
 Nonetheless, the specific cooperativity requirements are scheme-dependent.
 A comparison between different schemes demonstrates that the photon interference-based scheme achieves superior fidelity and shorter gate times than the photon scattering scheme across both lower (e.g., $C = 100$) and higher (e.g., $C = 1000$) cooperativity regimes.
 The role of cooperativity in determining the performance of different cavity-based schemes is examined in more detail in \cref{comparision3}.